 Happy Birthday Madhubala!
-A Rare Interview That Reveals Many Side Of The Beauty Queen
+A Rare Interview That Reveals Many Sides Of The Beauty Queen

 Today (February 14) is the birthday of the most beautiful actress that Hindi film industry has ever seen!
 Yes, we are talking about none other than Madhubala, who was born as Mumtaz Jehan Begum Dehlavi in 1933.
 In fact, it wouldn't be incorrect to call her the 'Marilyn Monroe' of India.
 The actress breathed her last in 1969 at the age of 36.

-On the special eve of Madhubala's 87th birth anniversary, we have brought you a rare interview of Madhubala, wherein the actress had spoken about her 'strange' life, when she was the top actress of her own time.
+On the special eve of Madhubala's 87th birth anniversary, we have brought you a rare interview of Madhubala, wherein the actress had spoken about her 'strange' life, when she was the top actress of her time.

 Speaking about her life, Madhubala had said, "Mine is a strange life.
 When I leave the house in the morning, my little sisters are still in bed.
 When I come home late in the evening, they are either out for a walk or busy with their homework.
 By the time they are through, I have to be in bed to be able to get up early the next morning.
 You know, I hardly see enough of my family."